 - nausea and vomiting

-- loss of weight
+- shortness of breath

-- symptoms seen in diabetes, such as excessive thirst and fatigue
+- excessive thirst and fatigue

-- fluid accumulating in your abdomen
+- pancreatic fluids in your abdomen

 - internal bleeding